MAKING THE MOST OF YOUR ROOF SPACE

-We at Steven Cleary Carpentry and Building Services specialise in attic conversions in Dublin and Meath.
+We at Steven Cleary Carpentry and Building Services specialise in attic conversions in Meath.
 Our professional team of carpenters offer you two ways of avoiding estate agency fees or the stress of moving to a new home.
 That of expanding outwards or upwards.
 With the latter, an attic conversion enables you to add storage space or another room for your home.

 According to Eurostat, 2015 saw the Republic of Ireland enjoy the third highest rise in house prices of the 28 EU Member States.
 The Celtic Tiger seems to have escaped the doldrums of 2008, which has upped the price of moving house.
 More than ever, improving your existing home is a better move.

 An attic conversion can add value as well as space to your home.
 For use as an additional room, two-thirds of your floor space needs to be eight feet high.
 If you wish to convert your roof space into an extra room, we can sort out the necessary arrangements for heating, lighting, access, and insulation.

 Many people prefer to use their attic as a box room.
 Your attic could also be good for: